I frequently tout the benefits of strength training on this blog. And for good reason.

 For all these reasons, I’ll admit it: you may catch me on the elliptical from time to time.

 All my fitness friends are calling blasphemy right now, but it’s true.
-Sometimes I just get a magazine, prop myself on an elliptical and just go at a moderate pace while I read for 45 minutes.
+Sometimes I just get a magazine, prop myself on an elliptical and just go at a moderate pace while I read for however long I feel like it.
 So sue me.

 …ok ok, I don’t usually do those elliptical jaunts all by their lonesome.
 They’re usually strategically done after hard strength sessions as a sort of elongated cool down.
 But their head-clearing effects are life-savers during stressful weeks.